Categories > Books > Harry Potter > A Horcrux’s Fate

 Ron jumped in, too fast.
 “Let’s just take it one step at a time, yeah?” he said, trying for lightness but cracking somewhere in the middle.
 “No use borrowing trouble.”

-Harry stared at them both, the pressure in his chest mounting.
-They were doing it again—talking around the truth.
+Harry stared at them both; the tightness in his chest grew.
+They were doing it again: talking around the truth.
 Handling him like a fragile artefact in a locked case.
-He could feel the shape of the lie they hadn’t spoken, hovering just behind their eyes.
+He could tell there was something they weren’t saying.

 Still, he didn’t push.